Biology (BIO) Courses

 BIO 210 Winter Ecological Adaptations and Field Techniques (0-0-3) 3 hrs.

-A five day residential course with a combination of lecture and field work to foster student proficiency in the over wintering adaptations of organisms in the northeast, specifically the Finger Lakes region.
+A combination of lecture and field work will be used to gain a proficiency in the over wintering adaptations of organisms in the northeast, specifically the Finger Lakes region.
 Adaptations of mammals will be emphasized.
 Lectures will focus on identification, natural history, behavior, physiology and ecology of mammals.
 Laboratory will include field trips to various habitats in and around Honeoye, NY, identification of animal signs, and mark & recapture techniques to assess habitat selection of small mammals residing in the subnivean environment.
 Prerequisites: BIO 122.
-WS View Course Syllabus
+View Course Syllabus

 BIO 214 Herpetology: Natural History and Field Techniques of NY Sate Amphibians and Reptiles (3-2) 4 hrs.

 An investigation of amphibians and reptiles of NY State, specifically the Finger Lakes Region, including, but not limited to ecology, behavior, natural histories, environmental impact and evolutionary relationships.
 A 5 day residential component for Amphibian and reptile identification and learning field sampling techniques will be an integral part of this course.
 Evaluation of students is based on 1) class participation, 2) group summary of field project, 3) critique of oral presentation of natural history of a species, 4) maintenance of a field journal, 5) identification of amphibians and reptiles of northeast.
 Prerequisite: BIO 122.
 View Course Syllabus